 To get information, you may call the C/S Information Centre at 416 595-2882.
-We are available by phone from Monday to Friday from 9:00 am to 5:00 pm.
-Outside of these hours, leave us a voice mail and we will return your call as soon as possible when we are back in the office.
+Please leave us a voice message and we will return your call as soon as possible.

 You may also email us at email@example.com